kawalpreet-kour/CommitHooks-Understanding/README.md

 ## How to Use Git Hooks

+Git hooks are scripts that run automatically on specific Git events (like commit, push, or merge).
+They allow you to enforce rules or run automated checks in your workflow.

+---

+### Step-by-Step Guide

-1. Navigate to your Git project’s `.git/hooks` directory:
+1. Go to your Git project’s `.git/hooks` directory:
    ```bash
    cd your-repo/.git/hooks
    ```

-2. Copy and rename a sample hook:
+2. Copy and rename a sample hook (e.g., pre-commit):
    ```bash
    cp pre-commit.sample pre-commit
    ```